Blood test

 In elderly people, the average normal range is usually lower.

-There is also another test called RBC (Red Blood Cell) folate concentration that measures the folate in RBCs instead of in the blood.
-The previous levels are for folates (vitamin B9) in the blood.
-The normal range for RBC (Red Blood Cell) folate concentration is 125 to 600 ng/ml.
+There is also another test called the RBC (red blood cell) folate concentration test, which measures folate levels within RBCs instead of in the plasma.
+The previously mentioned test measures folate (vitamin B9) in the blood plasma.
+The normal range for RBC folate concentration is 125 to 600 ng/mL.

 Where can I find more information about vitamin B9 in a blood test?